 6. He Started Showing Up In My Escape Fantasies

 I'm a chronic escape-fantasizer.
 Usually, fantasies have involved running away from whatever job/relationship/city I'm in and starting over anew, alone.
 In these fantasies, I'm writing better than ever, and feel truly alive and free.

-Perhaps because I'm still allowed to have new experiences with handsome strangers, I've found that, even in my fantasies, Jesse is still there.
+Perhaps because I'm still allowed to have new experiences with handsome strangers, I've found that, even in my fantasies, Jacob is still there.
 He's a part of the adventure and novelty, and sometimes, he's even facilitating it.
 Either way, I want him to be a part of it — or at the very least, I want to be able to tell him about it afterwards.

 7. I Didn't Imagine Breaking Up When The "Worst Case" Scenario Happened